MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 ////////////////////

-The project was concieved with flexibility in mind, so its parameters are cacehd in a XML config file.
+The project was concieved with flexibility in mind, so its parameters are cached in a XML config file.
 Check the GlobalConfig.xml file.
 It has many parameters, but the main points of interest are:

-## Camera - position, FOV
+### Camera - position, FOV

-## VisualEffects - mainly the Post Processing Effects
+### VisualEffects - mainly the Post Processing Effects
 Possible values are:
 EffectInvert, EffectGrey, EffectBlackWhite, EffectSepia, EffectWavy, EffectBlur, EffectEdgeDetection

 Also one can disable/enabled the reflections and refractions.
 NOTE!
 Refractions are only available underwater (only the boat).

-## Scene:
+### Scene:

-a) Sky
+a) ##Sky

 Sky is of course what you see when you look up.
 It may contain clouds or not, it depends on the model.

-Sky has 3 models types.
+Sky has 3 model types.

 a.1) Possible type are:
 * SkyCubemap - just a simple cubmap (always has clouds)